Templating

 How to start?

-Set dev-tokens and prod-tokens in .vscode/ssjs-setup.json, in case you need to fill anything in your scripts differently on the context.
-E.g.: Dev vs Production or in order not to commit to your Git repository.
+You can also set dev-tokens and prod-tokens in .vscode/ssjs-setup.json, in case you need to fill anything in your scripts differently on the context.
+And you feel old-schooled.

 Any key you set here can be used in your .ssjs file using {{ token-name }} syntax.
 It will be automatically assigned whenever you deploy your file.
 Mustache syntax is currently used.